GSA/digitalgov.gov/content/news/2022/11/2022-11-16-implementing-equitable-data-to-ensure-government-works-for-the-public.md

 ---
 date: 2022-11-16 09:02:00 -0500
 kicker: Interview
-title: Implementing Equitable Data To Ensure Government Works for the Public
+title: "Implementing Equitable Data To Ensure Government Works for the Public"
-deck: U.S. Digital Corps Fellow, Meredith Brown, reflects on her journey to civic tech and her impactful work supporting the White House Office of Science and Technology Policy
+deck: "U.S. Digital Corps Fellow, Meredith Brown, reflects on her journey to civic tech and her impactful work supporting the White House Office of Science and Technology Policy"
-summary: U.S. Digital Corps Fellow, Meredith Brown, reflects on her journey to civic tech and her impactful work supporting the White House Office of Science and Technology Policy.
+summary: "U.S. Digital Corps Fellow, Meredith Brown, reflects on her journey to civic tech and her impactful work supporting the White House Office of Science and Technology Policy."

+# See all topics at https://digital.gov/topics
+topics:
+  - data
+  - ostp
+  - infrastructure

 # See all authors at https://digital.gov/authors
-authors: []
+authors:
+  - chris-kuang

 slug: implementing-equitable-data-to-ensure-government-works-for-the-public

-primary_image: 10x-areas-of-focus
+primary_image: "us-digital-corps-accelerating-infrastructure-team-2022"

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 Data science and analytics has frequently been named one of the hottest jobs in recent years, with its own set of popular buzzwords, including [artificial intelligence](https://coe.gsa.gov/coe/artificial-intelligence.html), big data, and machine learning.
 The U.S. government has long been a [leading source of data](https://data.gov/) on the country’s people and economy, but what does working in data science in government actually look like?

 Meredith Brown is a [U.S. Digital Corps Fellow](https://digitalcorps.gsa.gov/) at the General Services Administration (GSA) on a team supporting the White House Office of Science and Technology Policy (OSTP) on a host of data science projects.
 In this blog post, she reflects on her journey to civic tech and shares her impactful work at OSTP.